 Brazilian engineers who were in Sweden for training, are now working at the Gripen Design and Development Network (GDDN) in Gavião Peixoto, in the state of São Paulo, and at AEL and Akaer, companies that Saab has industrial cooperation agreement with.

-On being asked about the status of the development process of various Gripen versions, Bengt added that Gripen E’s first test flight would take place in the second quarter of 2017 as planned and Saab is looking forward to talk about the development ...
+On being asked about the status of the development process of various Gripen versions, Bengt added that Gripen E’s first test flight would take place in the second quarter of 2017 as planned and Saab is looking forward ...

 Several of Saab’s larger deals include long-term industrial cooperations with customer countries.
 The goal is to create good value for both parties.

 Many countries around the world have formal requirements and regulations in place which relate to industrial cooperation.

 “Even countries that don’t have such formal requirements often want Saab to contribute to their industrial development,” says Anders Edlund, Director at Saab Industrial Cooperation.
 “In some cases, it involves increasing exports, in others, it is purely a matter of security – they want to be able to maintain and upgrade the system they have purchased from us.”

 The most recent major business deal is Brazil’s purchase of 36 Gripen aircraft.
 The contract stipulates a number of requirements for industrial cooperation, including the training of Brazilian engineers and workshop personnel.
 By the end of 2024, more than 350 individuals from the Brazilian Air Force and Saab’s business partners will have taken part in training courses in Linköping, Sweden.